 Rice cooked in the broth, nicely roasted mushrooms, the peppery bite of the mustard, a little gentle onion-ness from the chives, and above all the slightly salty, smoky broth and duck meat.
-A squeeze of lemon juice from a backyard lemon tree tied it all together.
+A squeeze of lemon juice from a backyard lemon tree tied the duck soup all together.

 It is both the perfect use for leftover roasted or smoked duck and a lovely hat tip to our NorCal duck hunting grounds.
 I couldn’t be happier with this recipe.

 - 2 quarts of premade duck or chicken broth or water